How to Safely Get Up from the Floor After a Fall: A Guide for Seniors

 Using the strength of your arms and legs, carefully push yourself up to a standing position.
 Once you’re on your feet, take a moment to regain your balance before letting go of the chair.

-If you’ve successfully stood up, try to sit down in a nearby chair and rest for a few moments.
-Assess if you feel any pain or discomfort, and contact a healthcare professional if you suspect an injury.
+If you’ve successfully stood up, try sitting down in a nearby chair and rest for a few moments.
+Assess pain or discomfort, and contact a healthcare professional if you suspect an injury.

 • Do Not Rush: Take your time with each step to avoid placing unnecessary strain on your muscles and joints.